This briefing note is also available as a PDF

 - Surrender or encashment of the bond or individual policies within it

-The underlying funds of onshore investment bonds are subject to a special rate of corporation tax (or the ʻpolicyholder tax rateʼ) determined by the basic rate of income tax.
+The underlying funds of UK investment bonds are subject to a special rate of corporation tax (or the ‘policyholder tax rate’) determined by the basic rate of income tax.
 As this policyholder tax rate corresponds to the basic rate, currently 20%, life funds are not affected by changes to corporation tax rates, such as the recent rise to 25% (tax year 2023/24).
 The tax paid on the life fund is not paid directly by the investor but as tax is deemed to have been suffered on the fund, the investor receives a non-refundable tax credit equivalent to the basic rate of income tax.
-Therefore, where a CEG arises for an onshore investment bond, it is treated as having already paid notional income tax at 20% on the gain.
+Therefore, where a chargeable gain arises for a UK investment bond, it is treated as having already paid notional income tax at 20% on the gain*.

-CEGs are taxed as savings income within the income tax calculation.
-The CEG will sit in a different position within the order of income tax calculation depending on if the CEG arises for an onshore or offshore bond.
+Chargeable gains are taxed as savings income within the income tax calculation.
+The chargeable gain will sit in a different position within the order of income tax calculation depending on if the chargeable gain arises for a UK or International bond.

-Where an investment bond is held in trust, the trustees are the legal owners of the trust property and they administer/ manage it for the benefit of the beneficiaries, as directed by the trust provisions.
-Trustees also need to be aware of who is liable for the tax charge when a chargeable event gain (CEG) arises and there are various factors to consider when determining this, including:
+Where an investment bond is held in trust, the trustees are the legal owners of the trust property and they administer and manage it for the benefit of the beneficiaries, as directed by the trust provisions.
+Trustees also need to be aware of who is liable for the tax charge when a chargeable gain arises and there are various factors to consider when determining this, including:

 - the type of trust